-- Licensors are members of the Administrative Committee (AdCom) and agree to participate in the business discussions and decisions of the HEVC Advance pool.
+- Licensors are members of the Administrative Committee (AdCom) and agree to cooperate in good faith with the Licensing Administrator to enable the Licensing Administrator to carry out its obligations in regard to the HEVC Advance pool.

 - Licensors that make and/or sell HEVC Products which fall within the terms of the HEVC Advance PPL must be Licensees.